gismav/aws-incident-response-playbooks/playbooks/IRP-Ransomware.md

 ## This Incident Type

-Ransomware is malicious code designed by threat actors to gain unauthorized access to systems and data and to encrypt the data to block access by legitimate users.
+Ransomware as we said prevouisly, is malicious code designed by threat actors to gain unauthorized access to systems and data and to encrypt the data to block access by legitimate users.
 Once ransomware has locked users out of their systems and/or encrypted their sensitive data, the actors demand a ransom.
 In theory, if the ransom is paid, access to the data is returned (such as by providing an encryption key), but equally, some studies have suggested the victim will subsequently be attacked again.
 Alternatively, if not paid, the organization risks permanent data loss and/or data leaks to the public, competitors or other malicious actors.

 There are usually limited options to mitigate a successful ransomware attack once it has occurred.
 The best mitigation is to reduce the chance that it can happen in the first place.
 The AWS Well-Architected security pillar provides a framework to implement AWS best practice, including operating workloads security (security foundations section), protecting compute resources (infrastructure protection section) and others.
 The security pillar encompasses the ability to protect data, systems, and assets to take advantage of cloud technologies to improve your security.
 This playbook covers steps that can be used to deal with ransomware.
 ## Incident Response Process